leftstick/generator-ts-angular/docs/api.md

 ## How to add new route ##

-You will find a `Routes.ts` in each "feature" folder, it's an `Array` to be exported, and each `object` in it is used to describe a `Route`.
+You will find a `route.ts` in each "feature" folder, it's an `Array` of `IRoute`.

 You can easily append more to an exist `feature`, or add a new `feature` with route.

-## Why `main.ts` exist in each folder ##
+## Why `index.ts` exist in each folder ##

-The `main.ts` in each folder takes the responsibility for managing all modules in that folder, according to such concept, it's more robust to extend functionality without modifying other features.
+The `index.ts` in each folder takes the responsibility for managing all modules in that folder, according to such concept, it's more robust to extend functionality without modifying other parts.

 ## How to use jquery ##